 The nearest gas station/convenience store is about 18 miles away, west on Hwy.
 26. The nearest grocery store is in Government Camp, about 23 miles away, west on Hwy.
 26.

-Vehicle Fees: One vehicle is included with a single site; two with a double site.
-There will be an $8 additional vehicle fee per day for an additional vehicle.
+Vehicle Fees: There is a $10 additional fee per day for each additional vehicle.
+One vehicle is included with a single site; two with a double.
 Vehicles joined to the first vehicle by a hitch and towed onto the site are NOT subject to additional fees.

-Parking: Please check your site's driveway length—this may limit the number of vehicles at your site.
+Parking: Please check your site's driveway length—this may limit the number of vehicles and size of RV at your site.